salsify/avromatic/README.md

 These customizations are registered on the `Avromatic` module.
 Once a custom type is registered, it is used for all models with a schema that references that type.
 It is recommended to register types within a block passed to `Avromatic.configure`:

-Note: custom types are not currently supported on members of unions with more than one non-null type.

 ```ruby
 Avromatic.configure do |config|